Actions Not Words

 Our historic Chapel and facilities are regularly used for Catholic primary school retreats and away-days, and for meetings of the local Catholic School Consortium which comprises Sacred Heart, St Mary’s Crowborough, St Philip’s and St Wilfrid’s, and Mayfield.

 Both Sunday and weekday mass (during term time) are open to the community, and the Chapel is available for fundraising events.
-We also host Eucharistic Minister Preparation Days and the Deanery Priests’ Meeting.
+We have also hosted Eucharistic Minister Preparation Days and the Deanery Priests’ Meeting.

 Actions Not Words Community Service

-This programme involves Mayfield girls volunteering at a number of local primary, special, and nursery schools, care homes, Riding for the Disabled, and the Folly Wildlife Trust.
+This programme involves Mayfield girls volunteering at a number of local primary schools, nursery schools and care homes.
 We also host lunches and afternoon tea groups for older people, and undertake charity fundraising throughout the year - this year's chosen charity is Young Minds.
 In recent years, we have supported Papyrus, Plastic Oceans, the Jesuit Refuge Service, Cafod, the Medaille Trust, Breakthrough Breast Cancer, Kids Company, Walking with the Wounded, Pink Day, Shelter Box, Comic Relief, Sport Relief, Opportunities for Children, Save the Children, Marie Curie, Smile Train, Action on Hearing Loss, Royal British Legion, Children in Need, the Ebola Crisis, Cafod’s Phillipine and Nepal Crises, Rwanda Aid, Book Aid, Malala Foundation, and the Cardinal Hume Centre Care for Carers.

 If you are interested to see more of what we do in support of our local schools and community, further details on the projects we undertake can be found at www.schoolstogether.org.